craigmulligan/re-eddy/README.md

 This is a demo uses resin.io and google's beacon format to set up a fleet of iBeacons - *[The physical web](https://google.github.io/physical-web/)*.

 This runs on any resin supported device.
-You will just need to change the base image in FROM command in the [dockerfile]().
+You will just need to change the [resin base image](https://hub.docker.com/u/resin/) in FROM command in the [dockerfile](https://github.com/craig-mulligan/re-eddy/blob/master/Dockerfile).

 ```
 e.g FROM resin/edison-node